knative/docs/docs/versioned/eventing/brokers/broker-types/kafka-broker/configuring-kafka-features.md

 # Configuring Kafka Features

-There are many different configuration options for how Knative Eventing and the Knaitve Broker for Apache Kafka interact with the Apache Kafka clusters.
+There are many different configuration options for how Knative Eventing and the Knative Broker for Apache Kafka interact with the Apache Kafka clusters.

 ## Configure Knative Eventing Kafka features